The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of

-In the previous Section we have shown that the implementation of multiple explosion times per SNII event has a significant impact on the chemical properties of stars, particularly those formed during the early enrichment phases.
-We have demonstrated that the properties of the ISM at early times leave chemical imprints in the old stellar populations of present-day galaxies, such as the stellar halo and the old bulge components.
-In this Section we study the chemical properties of the stellar halo formed in our cosmological simulation ME, focusing on the abundance ratios of various chemical elements and their scatter.
-In a second paper of this series, we discuss results for the old bulge component.
+In order to study the abundances in the stellar halo component, we first need to determine how we define the halo stars as, in the simulations, there are many different ways to assign stars to this (or any other) component.
+In this work, we define the stellar halo using stars that formed during the first Gyr of evolution and that are, at the present day, outside a sphere of 5 kpc from the center of the galaxy.
+As we identify the halo stars at $z=0$, the age threshold of $\tau=1$ Gyr assumed for the halo is included in order to exclude from the sample disc stars, which are dominant outside the inner $5$ kpc but significantly younger.
+However, the exact $\tau$ value is unimportant -- as long as it is not too low -- because disc and halo stars have very different ages.

-In order to study the stellar halo, we first need to determine how we define the halo stars as, in the simulations, there are many different ways to assign stars to this (or any other) component.
-In this work, we define the stellar halo using stars that formed during the first Gyr of evolution and that are, at the present day, outside a sphere of 5 kpc from the center of the galaxy\footnote{The choice of 1 Gyr is somewhat arbitrary.
-However, we note that our results are not very sensitive to this selection, except when we go to the very old populations, as we discuss in Appendix~\ref{app:first_100Myr}.
-Also, note that we select stellar halo particles at $z=0$, as this simplifies the interpretation of results and the comparison with observational data.}.
-Our choice, based only on the age and present-day radius of stars, provides us with a simple, easy to interpret and clean sample, without the need to make any additional assumption on the properties of the halo (e.g. metal content or dynamics)\footnote{Note that our sample could include thick disk stars, if this component was formed in the first Gyr of evolution.
+Our choice of selecting stellar halo particles at $z=0$ simplifies the interpretation of results and the comparison with observational data which integrates the full evolutionary history of the Milky Way and provides information on the $z=0$ properties of the halo.
+Our choice for the simulated halo population, based only on the age and present-day radius of stars, provides us with a simple, easy to interpret and clean sample, without the need to make any additional assumption on the properties of the halo (e.g. metal content or dynamics)\footnote{Note that our sample could include thick disk stars, if this component was formed in the first Gyr of evolution.